Primary schools potential closure / merger plans

 Cabinet decision 3

-Response during the statutory objection period is considered by the Cabinet, who makes the final decision to proceed or not with mergers and/or closures
+Response during the statutory objection period was considered by the Cabinet who made the final decision to proceed with closures/mergers

 January-August 2024 School merger and closure arrangements are made (subject to Cabinet’s decision in December 2023).
 Schools in scope officially close.
 Community engagement begins to explore future use of vacated school sites